 HIVMA Clinicial Educator Award

 The Clinical Educator Award recognizes HIVMA members who have demonstrated significant achievement in the area of HIV clinical care and provider education.
 Significant achievement will be based on overall achievement and refer to contributions to the acquisition and dissemination of information on HIV disease that transcend a single institution.
-How to nominate a colleague.

 2018 HIVMA Clinical Educator Award Winner

 Dr. Gandhi was recognized for his significant contributions to improving HIV clinical education and care through his leadership in developing programs that include the HIV Online Provider Education (HOPE) program.
 The HOPE program, which offers online teaching sessions on diverse aspects of HIV care and research is accessed by health-care providers at more than 50 sites around the world and the Partners Infectious Disease Images, maintained through a partnership with the National Library of Medicine.